abheek-pathirana/MathNet/README.md

 ## conclusion for the Benchmarks

+Compared to DistilGPT models, MathNet delivers superior reasoning performance with a dramatically smaller parameter budget — 14.2M total parameters (combined algebraic, arithmetic, and gating modules) versus 82M in DistilGPT-2, representing an ~82.7% reduction in size.
+Despite this, MathNet achieves 20.3% higher accuracy on our domain-specific reasoning benchmarks, resulting in a parameter-to-accuracy ratio of \text{MathNet: } \frac{21.180}{14.2} \approx 1.492\% \text{ per M params} compared to DistilGPT-2’s \text{DistilGPT-2: } \frac{0.876}{82} \approx 0.0107\% \text{ per M params}, indicating significantly higher efficiency per parameter.

-Compared to DistilGPT models, MathNet delivers superior reasoning performance with a dramatically smaller parameter budget (<14M vs. 82M in DistilGPT-2) through a modular architecture of specialized SLMs for algebra, arithmetic, a gating network, and tool-calling.
-Whereas DistilGPTs employ a single general-purpose transformer for all tasks, MathNet’s division of labor enables targeted pretraining and curriculum learning within each domain, yielding higher accuracy in mathematical reasoning despite lower raw language modeling capacity.
-Its tool-calling mechanism further boosts efficiency by offloading complex arithmetic to an external calculator, reducing the computational burden on the model itself.
-This design demonstrates that carefully engineered small language models can rival—and in domain-specific reasoning, surpass—larger distilled models, while offering significant benefits in deployability, latency, and resource efficiency.
+Whereas DistilGPT employs a single general-purpose transformer for all tasks, MathNet’s modular architecture — with specialized SLMs for algebra, arithmetic, and tool-gating — allows for targeted pretraining, curriculum learning, and domain-optimized reasoning.
+This design yields higher accuracy in mathematical problem solving despite lower general language modeling capacity.

+Furthermore, MathNet’s integrated tool-calling mechanism offloads complex arithmetic to an external calculator, reducing the computational burden and further improving response latency.
+These results demonstrate that with careful architectural design and task-specific training, small language models can not only rival but, in domain reasoning tasks, surpass much larger distilled models, while offering substantial advantages in deployability, latency, and energy efficiency.